1Hyena/sockets/README.md

 * [ex_sleep](examples/src/ex_sleep.cpp) —
-  The _SOCKETS::next_error_ method can take an argument specifying the maximum number of milliseconds to wait for networking events.
+  The _SOCKETS::next_error_ method can take an argument specifying the maximum number of milliseconds to wait for networking alerts.
 This feature can be used to simulate a sleeping routine where the program stops using any processing power for a given amount of time.